pehu71/scoundrel/README.md

 ## Command line usage

 Scoundrel has pretty simple command line usage, it doesn't allow any combination of command line arguments, since it makes no sense in this case.
 You can just ask for help, version information, or simply run it with configuration javascript file as an argument.
-If you pass no argument, you'll achieve short help in response.

 #### Getting version info